-The dignified death of Phoneys and what it can teach us about the iMessage App Store
+The dignified death of Phoneys and what it says about the iMessage App Store

 For 8 straight days, Phoneys was the #1 paid app in the iMessage App Store.
 On the 9th, while still #1, Apple pulled it.